mosaic-design-system/docs/src/components/dropdown.md

       ### Dropdown line items

       Even though line items can have any content to best meet their needs, they should stick to the types outlined here.
-If there is a use case to differ then speak to your UX Designer first.
+If there is a use case that differs, then speak to your UX Designer first.

       Each line item should be short and concise, limited to a single line of text.
 If necessary, two lines and an ellipsis can be used for longer line items that do not need the whole text - for example, a "recent documents" **Dropdown** could truncate the document names if they are excessively long.